 Environmental Health Officer (EHO) inspections are an evaluation conducted by EHOs to ensure that food businesses comply with local food safety and hygiene regulations.
 EHOs are tasked with implementing and overseeing food safety laws to prevent health hazards in food-related businesses.

-Are EHO inspections mandatory?
+Are EHO audits mandatory?

 Yes, EHO inspections are mandatory for food businesses.
 They are part of the regulatory framework that ensures public safety and hygiene standards are maintained.
 Businesses must comply with these inspections, which can be scheduled routinely or triggered by specific complaints or incidents.